 A CSW may have to operate a government vehicle to transport inmates throughout Alberta.
-For this reason, you’re required to provide a current driver’s abstract that includes the last 5 years of your driving history.
+For this reason, you’re required to provide a current commercial driver’s abstract that includes the last 5 years of your driving history.

 Obtain your driver’s abstract from a registry agent.

 Certified criminal record check

 Wait times to get a fingerprint-based criminal record check are long.
 Applicants who are invited for an interview are encouraged to request this check from their local police agency before their interview.